-✤ Have all available claims paid by the county/joinder during CY 2022 been reported to the state as an encounter? □Yes ∑ No k) Provide a brief narrative as to the services that would be expanded or new programs that would be implemented with increased base funding?
+❖ Have all available claims paid by the county/joinder during CY 2022 been reported to the state as an encounter? □Yes ⋈ No

 - Our Counties would look into expanding mobile crisis so it would be available throughout the community when needed, as well as, building a Crisis Stabilization Unit. - We would like the opportunity to start an Assertive Community Treatment (ACT) team to serve individuals in the community.
 We have a need for a psychiatric rehabilitation center as well as expansion of services that are provided in our social rehabilitation program. - Supportive and affordable housing are something that could increase the success of individuals living in the community.
 Housing such as a Community Residential Rehabilitation (CRR), Long-Term Structured Residence and Specialized Community Residences are needed. - An increase in base funding would also allow counties to increase wages for front line staff in residential programs and other provider agencies.
 Many agencies are struggling with staffing with one of the reasons for staff leaving being wages.